30 Free Certificate of Origin Templates

 2. Preferential

-A preference certificate of origin certifies that products from a country qualify for tariff reductions or exemptions arising from free trade agreements among countries.
-This type of certificate of origin enables customs authorities to monitor and assess the compliance of the terms of the agreements and ensure appropriate tariff treatment of the destination country by issuing the proper preferential certificate.
+A preferentia certificate of origin certifies that products from a country qualify for tariff reductions or exemptions arising from free trade agreements among countries.
+It enables customs authorities to monitor and assess the compliance of the terms of the agreements and ensure appropriate tariff treatment for the destination country by issuing the proper preferential certificate.

 Schemes

-Preferential schemes are arrangements that enable countries to make tariff preferences agreements.
+Preferential schemes are arrangements that enable countries to make tariff preference agreements.
 The following are preferential arrangements/schemes facilitated by countries:

 1. GSP

-The Generalized System of Preference scheme is a unilateral extended tariffs concession implemented by developed countries on goods originating from industrially developing nations.
+The Generalized System of Preference scheme is a unilaterally extended tariff concession implemented by developed countries on goods originating from industrially developing nations.
 These tariff concessions are on a non-reciprocator basis and are non-contractual as they aim to assist developing countries.

 2. GSTP